alexanderhale/home-assistant/README.md

 - [Reddit thread](https://www.reddit.com/r/Nexus7/comments/esy39y/install_android_9_lineage_os_160_on_nexus_7_2013/)

 # Home Assistant Installation
-Now that the operating system on the tablet has been swapped from Android to LineageOS, Home Assistant (and related programs) can be installed.
+Now that the operating system on the tablet has been swapped to LineageOS, Home Assistant (and related programs) can be installed.

 ## Install F-Droid
 [F-Droid](https://www.f-droid.org/) is a repository for free apps, analogous to the Google Play store.
 Head to F-Droid's website and download the latest .apk file.
 Once downloaded, a pop-up will appear - hit `Install`.